E-Cell: Computer Simulation of the Cell

 How to Cite

-Dhar, P. K., Takahashi, K., Nakayama, Y. and Tomita, M. 2012.
+Dhar, P., Takahashi, K., Nakayama, Y. and Tomita, M. 2006.
 E-Cell: Computer Simulation of the Cell.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine.
+Encyclopedia of Molecular Cell Biology and Molecular Medicine. .

-Cells are massively parallel and massively interactive systems.
-The grand challenge is to understand their structural and functional design and to use the knowledge acquired to build useful applications.
-In traditional settings, it was difficult to focus on more than one gene at a time, but recently developed high-throughput technologies have enabled studies to be conducted at the whole organism level.
-Nevertheless, data from these experiments are often noisy and require a large number of replicates to validate even a single observation.
-Furthermore, the statistical treatment of high-throughput data is also error-prone.
-To overcome the physical and conceptual limitations, there is a need to develop strategies and tools to address complex biological problems.
-Systems Biology studies conducted during the past decade have lent credibility to an in-silico approach for understanding and engineering whole-cell systems.
-The E-Cell platform has been specifically designed to address network-based problems.
-The E Cell has been used successfully to create a self-sustaining cell with 127 genes – that is, just stable enough for survival.
-In this chapter, some of the basic modeling concepts, their importance, the role of E-Cell, and the future challenges of the modeling community, will be discussed.
+Cells perform complex tasks with sheer simplicity.
+They are remarkable, tiny factories where thousands of jobs are performed in parallel and with statistical precision.
+The grand challenge for the scientific community is to understand the entire structural and functional design of the cell and fine-tune it for scientific applications ranging from basic to pharmaceutical.
+In a traditional experimental set-up, it is difficult to focus on more than one problem though recent high-throughput techniques have enabled investigation at the “whole” organism level.
+Nevertheless, data coming from these experiments are often noisy and require a large number of replicates to validate a single observation.
+Furthermore, the statistical treatment of the high-throughput data is also controversial.
+To overcome the physical and conceptual limitations, we need innovative sets of tools and strategies to address a problem.
+Recently, a spurt of articles published in Nature (Nov 14, 2002 issue) lends credibility to the idea of using in silico approaches for understanding and engineering whole cellular systems.
+E-Cell is one such tool that has been specifically designed to model and simulate cellular pathways.
+It has been successfully used to create a self-sustaining cell with 127 genes, that is, just stable enough for survival.
+In this chapter, some of the basic modeling concepts, their importance, the role of E-Cell, and the future challenges that await the modeling community will be discussed.